Japan Chemical Substances Control Law (CSCL)

 Note 2: New chemical substances will be added to the list of notified substances after 5 years since the date of notification under CSCL.
 The same process takes only 1 year under ISHL.

-It shall be noted that Japan's inventory is not easy to search.
+It shall be noted that companies shall search both NITE's databse and ISHL list to confirm if a substance is a new substance in Japan or not.
+Japan's inventory is not easy to search and it requires significant expertise.
 There are two reasons:

 - In general, chemicals without MITI numbers will be regarded new chemical substances.
-However, many chemicals that can be found in NITE's database do not have MITI numbers.
-They might still belong to existing chemical substances because one MITI number might be assigned to a category of chemicals and corresponds to different CAS numbers.
+Many chemicals can be found in NITE's database.
+However, they do not have MITI numbers.
+They might still belong to existing chemical substances because one MITI number might be assigned to a category of chemicals and correspond to different CAS numbers;

 Types of Notification and Data Requirement